lucasscharenbroch/personal-site/content/projects/scheme-to-js.md

 1. It's flexible => easy to get something working
 2. If it's practical to transpile Scheme to anything, it's probably JavaScript

-Haskell is the language of choice for transpilation becuase it's (comparatively) safe and fun to write parsers in, and I wanted to learn [Parsec](https://hackage.haskell.org/package/parsec).
+Haskell is the language of choice for transpilation because it's (comparatively) safe and fun to write parsers in, and I wanted to learn [Parsec](https://hackage.haskell.org/package/parsec).

 ## The Central Pipeline